nicky-nym/nicky-nym.github.io/pages/need.md

 ## <a name="tidal-wave"></a>Tidal wave

-> "The amount of floorspace in buildings around the world—currently about 2.5 trillion square feet—is set to double by 2060"
-> &mdash; Brian Bienkowski [^bienkowski]

 The current market size for new city construction is large:
   * in the next 30 years, **another 2.5 billion people** will live cities